What are you looking for?

 Of the two countries, Namibia has a wider diversity of more startling landscapes, from a deep canyon in the south to rugged mountains in the north, the cracked salt pans of Etosha and the towering dunes of Sossusvlei and the dramatic Skeleton Coast.

-Namibia’s close proximity to Botswana makes it an excellent destination for an extended Southern Africa safari.
+Namibia’s close proximity to Botswana makes it an excellent destination for an extended safari.
 In fact, the Caprivi Strip borders Botswana and offers a very different landscape to the rest of the country.
 Take a look:

 Namibia Botswana